IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hellion's beam has been given a visual overhaul to fix a bug where it was invisible (see fixed), also Hellion's arena aura has been changed to something less flashy on the eyes and likely more GPU friendly, Skeletron Hands now do 150 contact damage, Hellion has more delay before moving again with the lasers, or shooting sky fractures, some other attacks changed in an effort to make them more fair, army enemies will now fly at the player more often

--Sharkvern's body segments now take 25% (Tail 0%) reduced damage to peircing weapons, and no reduction to true melee projectiles (IE yoyos, spears), various changes have happened to the fight
+-Sharkvern's HP increased to 120000, body segments now take 25% (Tail 0%) reduced damage to peircing weapons, and no reduction to true melee projectiles (IE yoyos, spears), various changes have happened to the fight, and various balance changes as well

+-Sharkvern and their storm effects can no longer drown an underground player

+-Strange portal no longer sells items in Multiplayer, Deeper Dungeons loot is now alternatively obtained from a Contraband Crate (including the rare items that wern't sold before)

+-Hellion will now flat out not allow you to summon her in Multiplayer; really sorry before, this is something I should have done sooner

 -Added the Star Anise to the list of items the Ninja Stash can summon on attacks

 -Amulet of Diehard Cataclysm no longer activates during a boss; only out of boss fights, effect also replays properly now

--Souls of Byte are now a post-Hellion Drop (Hellion Core only drops them after the entire fight is beaten)
+-Souls of Byte are now a post-Hellion Drop (Hellion Core only drops them after the entire fight is beaten, so only beating phase 1 is required to farm them)

 -Handling Gloves now reduce the penality of holding radioactive items